jacobh310/soccer_betting/README.md

 #### Home Win
 This stratey is simple.
 If the model gives the home team a greater than 50% of winning then we are going to place a mock $100 dollar bet.
 If the model is right, the payout is calculated using the odds and added to the current balance.
 If the model is wrong then we are going to subtract $100 from the current balance

+#### Results
+On the first column you have the Dev set Profit and the second column you have the Dev+Test profit.
+This combines the both dev and test.
+The baseline of just betting on the home team every game actually made you money on just the dev set.
+It was actually the second most profitable model.
+Once you add the test set you can see that it actually los you money.
+The common theme, as seen from the graph too, is that all the models made money at first but slowly started to lose money.
+This could be do to the pandemic season where home teams started to lose more often.
 <p ><img align="center" src="https://raw.githubusercontent.com/jacobh310/soccer_betting/main/Images/HW_pl_table.png"
     title="App Architecture" width="300"/></p>

 <p ><img align="center" src="https://raw.githubusercontent.com/jacobh310/soccer_betting/main/Images/hw_pl.png"
     title="App Architecture" width="700"/></p>

 #### Positive Expected Value